cbcrg/tcoffee/docs/tcoffee_release_notes.rst

 #############
 Release Notes
 #############
-Warning: This log of recent modifications is not as thorough and accurate as it should be.
+..
+Warning:: This log of recent modifications is not as thorough and accurate as it should be.

 -9.86 New data structure for the primary library that results in highly improved running times for mcoffee and significantly decreased memory usage.